Back Pain Explained: Causes, Types, and Natural Relief Without Medication

 Movement keeps your spine healthy.
 Gentle stretching can loosen tight muscles, while low-impact exercises strengthen back and core muscles.

-Yoga poses like Cat-Cow, Child’s Pose, and Bridge
+Yoga poses like Cat-Cow, Child’s Pose, and Bridge.

-Pilates for core strength
+Pilates for core strength.Walking or swimming for circulation.

 C. Maintain a Healthy Weight